nerves-training/nerves_team_game/README.md

 #### player:left

-When a player leaves the lobby, all players will receive a message with the information for the player who left.
-The lobby server monitors the process id that was sent when calling `NervesTeamGame.Lobby.add_player/1`. the `player:left` message will be delivered if the monitored process dies.
+Direction: server -> client

+Similarly when a player disconnects or leaves the lobby, the server sends a `player:left` message to all remaining clients.

 ```json
 {